 Congratulations!
 Engaging in counselling takes a lot of courage and provides you with the opportunity to discover much about yourself.
-For many individuals, this will be your first experience with online counselling, and I believe it is important to be clear and transparent about what counselling is, and what counselling looks like.
+For many individuals, this will be your first experience with online and or phone counselling, and I believe it is important to be clear and transparent about what counselling is, and what counselling looks like.
 Please read through the attached materials carefully and bring up any questions that you have so that we can discuss them.
 I will ask that you sign the form.
 You are welcome to address me with any questions or concerns.

 About Counselling: Some Risks and Benefits

 Counselling is different than talking to a friend or family member.
 Our conversations have specific goals, and although your counsellor will be supportive, they also will challenge you.
 Sometimes you might feel annoyed, tired or upset following a session.
 This can happen as you are processing new ways of thinking or because you have spoke about something that has been upsetting to you.
 As a result of counselling, you may experience changes in your relationships or beliefs that have unexpected results.
 Usually these changes are very positive in the long term, but it may be difficult to experience as they are occurring.

 Your counsellor may suggest trying specific techniques in counselling (i.e. relaxation exercises).
 If you have any questions about these techniques its important you ask.
 Its also important to know you have the right to stop any exercise at any time during the session.
 Counselling is one form of treatment for individuals problems- other forms include medications for psychological symptoms, support groups, and physical activity (i.e. yoga).
 Feel free to ask your counsellor for referral information.